rqlite/rqlite/README.md

 Since the Raft log is the authoritative store for all data, and it is written to disk, an in-memory database can be fully recreated on start-up.
 Using an in-memory database does not put your data at risk.

 ## Limitations
  * Only SQL statements that are __deterministic__ are safe to use with rqlite, because statements are committed to the Raft log before they are sent to each node.
-For example, the following statement could result in different SQLite databases under each node:
+For example, the following statement could result in different a SQLite database under each node:
 ```
 INSERT INTO foo (n) VALUES(random());
 ```